 The way he says your title.
 It's better than when old boyfriends called you "sweetheart" or "honey."
 He caresses it, turns it into something more than just a word.

-He slides his hands down your arms and pulls you back so you are resting against him.
+He slides his hands down your arms and pulls you back so you're resting against him.
 "Tell me how to help."

 "Danny loves me."
-You don't know why you have blurted that out.
+You don't know why you've blurted that out.
 You think Crane will pull away.

 But he doesn't.
 He murmurs, "And you?
 Do you love him?"